4: Chrysalis

 “Don’t know this, can’t comprehend that.
 You aren’t better than me just because you got the more tragic backstory.”
 Uzi swung her railgun wildly again, again to no reaction.
 “Better step it up, Doll.
 It’s gonna suck if I get your vengeance for you!”

-Doll watched mutely for a moment, though Uzi didn’t expect the other drone to care what she said.
-The cheerleader turned around, and she murmured.
+Doll watched mutely for a moment, though Uzi didn’t expect the other drone to care at all what she said.
+The cheerleader turned around and murmured.
 “Or I’ll simply have to avenge you as well.
 Farewell, Doorman.”
 Doll walked away, but paused one last time.
 “Do say goodbye to your father.
-After all, he is the one who might miss you.”
+After all, he is the only one who might miss you.”

 Uzi watched, quiet sputtering in her vocalsynth, but no rebuttal.

-When one finally came, the other drone is nowhere to be seen.
+When one finally came, the other drone was nowhere to be seen.
 “Thad remembered my name!
 He’d miss me!”

 Doors, here I come.

 J continued watching, and she was disappointed.
 Despite being right at the doors, Uzi didn’t leave.
 Instead she simply… scoped them out?
-(J couldn’t fully complain; she was looking for weakpoints, and those air-vents did look promising…)
+The captain couldn’t fully complain; she was looking for weakpoints, and those air-vents did look promising…

 Before long, Uzi was pathfinding back home.
 J sampled some of her narration logs — various plans for her escape rotated throughout her processor, revised and iterated.
 Uzi didn’t have all the pieces she needed, not yet.